Hadronomy/solo-tid-project/docs/informe.typ

       [LoanAmount], [203],
     )
   ],
-  caption: [Unique Values for non categorical columns], )<unique-values-non-categorical>
+  caption: [Unique Values for Non Categorical Columns], )<unique-values-non-categorical>

 As shown @unique-values-non-categorical, `Loan_ID` has 614 unique values, which is the same as the number of entries in the dataset.